Winchester Carbon Soil Project (Revoked)

 Project Information:

-The Winchester Carbon Soil Project is a soil carbon project located in the Cabonne Shire region of New South Wales, approximately 20km north-east of the town of Molong and 40km north-west of Orange.
-Registered on May 15, 2023, the project covers an area of 1,729 hectares.
-The region is characterized by mixed farming land use, including grazing and cropping, which supports the local agricultural economy.
+Winchester Carbon Soil Project (Revoked) is a soil carbon project located in the Cabonne Shire region of New South Wales, approximately 20km north-east of Molong and 40km north-west of Orange.
+It was registered in May 2023 and covers an area of 1,729.92 hectares.